oshidiynez/docker-qbittorrent/project.md

 ${{ content_synopsis }} This image will run qbittorrent [rootless](https://github.com/11notes/RTFM/blob/main/linux/container/image/rootless.md) and [distroless](https://github.com/11notes/RTFM/blob/main/linux/container/image/distroless.md), for maximum security.
-Enjoy your adventures on the high sea as safe as it can be.
+Enjoy your adventures on the high sea as safe[^1] as it can be.

 ${{ content_uvp }} Good question!
 Because ...

 ${{ github:> [!IMPORTANT] }}
 ${{ github:> }}* ... this image runs [rootless](https://github.com/11notes/RTFM/blob/main/linux/container/image/rootless.md) as 1000:1000
 ${{ github:> }}* ... this image has no shell since it is [distroless](https://github.com/11notes/RTFM/blob/main/linux/container/image/distroless.md)
+${{ github:> }}* ... this image is auto updated to the latest version via CI/CD
 ${{ github:> }}* ... this image has a health check
 ${{ github:> }}* ... this image runs read-only
 ${{ github:> }}* ... this image is automatically scanned for CVEs before and after publishing